-60. In addition to the transmission charges, the petitioner shall be entitled to other charges like Development Surcharge, income tax, incentive, surcharge and other cess and taxes in accordance with the notification subject to directions, if any, of the superior courts.
+49. In addition to the transmission charges, the petitioner shall be entitled to other charges like Development Surcharge, income tax, incentive, surcharge and other cess and taxes in accordance with the notification dated 26.3.2001, subject to directions if any, of the superior courts.
 The petitioner shall also be entitled to recovery of filing fee of Rs 2 lakh, which shall be recovered from the respondents in five monthly installments of Rupees forty thousand each and shall be shared by the respondents in the same ratio as other transmission charges.
 This is subject to confirmation that the amount is not already included in the O&M charges.

-61. The petitioner is already billing the respondents on provisional basis in accordance with the Commission's notification dated 4.4.2001 as extended from time to time.
+50. The petitioner is already billing the respondents on provisional basis in accordance with the Commission's notification dated 4.4.2001 as extended from time to time.
 The provisional billing of tariff shall be adjusted in the light of final tariff now approved by us.
-The adjustment is, however, subject to directions of the superior courts.
+The adjustment of the transmission charges already recovered is also subject to the directions of the superior courts.

-62. The transmission charges approved by us shall be included in the regional transmission tariff for Eastern Region and shall be shared by the regional beneficiaries in accordance with the notification.
+51. The transmission charges approved by us shall be included in the regional transmission tariff for Eastern Region and shall be shared by the regional beneficiaries in accordance with the notification.

-63. This order disposes of Petition No.25/2002.
+52. This order disposes of Petition No.23/2002.